Making Democracy Work: Fixing and Simplifying Egalitarian Paxos (Extended Version): Correctness of

 \subsection{Proof of Consistency}

 \labappendix{execution}

-Below, we prove that the execution protocol in Figure~\ref{epaxos:exec} maintains the {\sf Consistency} property of the replicated state-machine.
+Having proved Invariants~\ref{inv:agr} and~\ref{inv:cnst} for all protocol versions, we now prove that the execution protocol in Figure~\ref{epaxos:exec} maintains the {\sf Consistency} property of the replicated state-machine.
 To this end, we use two auxiliary lemmas.
 These lemmas hold for any two committed commands $\id$ and $\id'$ with conflicting non-$\noop$ payloads $c$ and $c'$, respectively.

 \begin{lemma} \labinv{exec:1} Assume that a process $p$ executes $c$ before executing $c'$, and if the process executes both commands, then this happens in different iterations of the loop at line~\ref{epaxos:exec:loop}.
 Then $\id' \notin \dep[\id]$. \end{lemma} \begin{proof} By contradiction, suppose $\id' \in \dep[\id]$.
 Let $G$ be the subgraph computed during the iteration of the loop when $\id$ is executed, so that $\id$ belongs to $G$ (line~\ref{epaxos:exec:let-c}).
 By the definition of $G$, when $p$ executes $c$, this process has committed $c$ and all its transitive dependencies.
 It follows that $\id'$ also belongs to $G$.
 By line~\ref{epaxos:exec:test}, by the end of this iteration of the loop, $p$ will execute $c'$.
 But then either $c'$ is executed in the same iteration of the loop as $c$, or it was executed before $c$: a contradiction. \end{proof}